cubewang/GameDaily/README.md

+-------------READ ME-------------
+Hello
+Hpe you enjoy the Game !

 Introduction
 =========================

-iOS Game Video App compatible with iPhone and iPad.
+My iOS Game Video App is compatible with both iPhone and iPad.
 Feature:
 Restful API Service and Service API Ready to Use/ Restkit / umeng / QQ and Weibo login / Client Cache /